Management and Security

 Application control client software uses proven heuristic and behavior-recognition techniques to recognize typical patterns and actions of malicious code.
 For example, a file that attempts to write to the system registry could be blocked and flagged as potentially malicious.
 The application control component uses a variety of proprietary techniques to reliably detect malware even before a signature has been identified.

-For up-to-date detailed information on which device platforms and antivirus products support application control (endpoint security), see the endpoint security landing page at the Ivanti User Community:
+For up-to-date detailed information on which device platforms and antivirus products support application control (endpoint security), see the endpoint security FAQ on the Ivanti User Community:

 IMPORTANT: Endpoint security is not supported on core servers or rollup cores